 "The board has stated that they would like this to become cost-neutral," Principal John Gagnon said.

 That would allow officials to focus solely on which school provides the best overall educational experience.
-But that’s a complicated question, as both officials and parents acknowledged during a lengthy discussion Monday.

 "This is such a hard issue, because every single middle-schooler is an individual," said board member Tara Henry.

 On one hand, the much larger Brattleboro Area Middle School is able to offer more student activities, more after-school and summer programs and -- most importantly for some students -- a larger social environment.